buhrmi/buhrmi/README.md

 ## Open Source

-- [LiveStores](https://github.com/buhrmi/livestores), rethinking real-time data with Svelte and Ruby on Rails
+- [LiveStores](https://github.com/buhrmi/livestores), a new aproach to real-time data with Svelte and Ruby on Rails
 - [Inertia X](https://github.com/buhrmi/inertia), a fork of [Inertia](https://inertiajs.com) with additional features.

 ## Old portfolio stuff